opsdis/icinga2-passive-replicator/README.md

 Check out the `.example_env` file for configuration options.
 For the options to take effect please rename the file to `.env` or set the options as environment variables.

+> If a host/service exists on the source, but have never been executed there will be no state or performance data.
+In this case the host/service will not be replicated until it have been executed for the first time.

+> If a host on the source have a state except 0 (UP) or 1 (DOWN), like 2 or 3 the state will on the sink be set to 1.
+This is due to the passive check API for a host only accept 0 or 1.

 # Run i2pr
 Edit the `.env` and `logging.conf` files according to your setup.
 Please check out `.example_env` for configuration of the `.env` file.